LYT-academic/serine-hydrolase-design/README.md

 The backbones generated in step 1 are only CA traces.
 Refinement generates all-atom models from the CA trace which can then be input to LigandMPNN and Rosetta.
 Refinement uses the RFdiffusion runscript in a different mode, and outputs the refined PDB files into the same directory as the CA traces.

 Inputs:
-(a) PDB file of diffused CA trace
+(a) PDB file of diffused CA trace (from Step 01)
-(b) TRB file for diffused CA trace
+(b) TRB file for diffused CA trace (from Step 01)

 Outputs:
-PDB file of refined all-atom RFdiffusion output
+(a) PDB file of refined all-atom RFdiffusion output

 ### Step 03: Design with LigandMPNN+FastRelax

 The sequences of RFdiffusion outputs are designed with LigandMPNN, then relaxed using Rosetta with enzyme constraints to hold the active site in place.
 The process is repeated three times.

 Inputs:
-(a) PDB file of refinement output, or an existing design model if performing sequence resampling.
-(b) Rosetta enzyme constraint file specifying desired interaction geometries in active site.
-(c) Rosetta params file of substrate.
+(a) PDB file of refinement output, or an existing design model if performing sequence resampling (b) Rosetta enzyme constraint file specifying desired interaction geometries in active site (c) Rosetta params file of substrate
-(d) Locations of catalytic residues in sequence.
+(d) Locations of catalytic residues in sequence
-TODO
+(e) Additional arguments described in scripts/design.py

 Outputs:
-(a) PDB file of design output.
+(a) PDB file of design output
-(b) CSV file containing design scores.
+(b) CSV file containing design scores

 ### Step 04: Structural validation with AlphaFold2